Patrick A. Malone, President

 Kathleen Nastri is a partner with Koskoff, Koskoff & Bieder, P.C. in Bridgeport, Connecticut.
 She works exclusively on behalf of plaintiffs and focuses her work on medical malpractice of injured patients.
 She was the first female president of the Connecticut Trial Lawyers’ Association, was past co-chair of its Continuing Legal Education Committee, and currently serves on its Board of Governors, Executive and Nominating committees.

-Kathleen is currently the President-Elect of the American Association for Justice, a fellow of the Connecticut Bar Foundation, American College of Trial Lawyers, International Academy of Trial Lawyers and a member of the Summit Council, American Board of Trial Advocates and the International Society of Barristers.
+Kathleen is the Immediate Past President of the American Association for Justice, a fellow of the Connecticut Bar Foundation, American College of Trial Lawyers, International Academy of Trial Lawyers and a member of the Summit Council, American Board of Trial Advocates and the International Society of Barristers.
 She has lectured extensively on personal injury and medical malpractice at local and national seminars.
 She received her law degree from the University of Connecticut, School of Law, graduating cum laude, in 1986.